mishakrpv/kafka-proxy-producer/README.md

 ![Go version][go-shield]
 [![Apache License][license-shield]][license-url]

-Kafka Proxy Producer is a web server that facilitates the production of messages to a Kafka broker based on specified routes defined in a `configuration.json` file.
-This project allows you to map HTTP requests to Kafka messages, enabling seamless integration between your applications and Kafka.
+Kafka Proxy Producer is a web server that facilitates seamless message production to Kafka broker based on specified routes defined in a `configuration.json` file.
+This project bridges your applications and Kafka by mapping incoming HTTP requests to Kafka messages, enhancing integration capabilities.

 ## Features